call us today

 The State Attorney's Office for the Eighth Judicial Circuit which includes Alachua County has created a deferred prosecution program for individuals charged with certain types of criminal offenses.
 Other counties in the Eight Judicial Circuit that offer deferred prosecution programs include Baker County, Bradford County, Gilchrist County, Levy County, and Union County, FL.

 If you have been charged with a criminal offense in Alachua County, or one of the other counties in the Eighth Judicial Circuit, then contact an experienced criminal defense attorney with the Galigani Law Firm in Gainesville, FL.
-Dean Galigani is a board certified specialist in criminal trial law.
-He fights aggressively to protect his clients from the direct and indirect consequences of an arrest and prosecution.
+Dean Galigani fights aggressively to protect his clients from the direct and indirect consequences of an arrest and prosecution.